 Montpelier, VT 05633

-An operating agreement is an internal document that sets out the internal rules of your Minnesota LLC.
+An operating agreement is an internal document that sets out the internal rules of your Vermont LLC.
 These rules address issues such as how LLC owners will spend the money, whether voting takes place within your business, what happens if someone wants to sell their interest in the company etc.

-Minnesota does not require an LLC to have an operating agreement, but it is recommended that you create one.
+Vermont does not require an LLC to have an operating agreement, but it is recommended that you create one.
 An operating agreement ensures that all members know and understand their roles within the company.
 If they ever need to take legal action, they will show a court of law that the company functions as more than just an unincorporated association.

 An EIN, or Employer Identification Number, is a unique number that the IRS issues to businesses for tax purposes.
 An EIN is like your business’s social security number.
 You can use it to file state or federal-level tax returns and financial statements with different government agencies or open a business bank account.

 An EIN is required for several reasons.
-First, as mentioned above, it is needed to open a business bank account for your Minnesota LLC.
+First, as mentioned above, it is needed to open a business bank account for your Vermont LLC.
 You will also need an EIN to hire employees, as it is used on employment tax forms.
 Finally, an EIN is often required when filing your business taxes.

 Internal Revenue Service

 Attn: EIN Operation

 Applying for an EIN for your business is free of charge.